alekaixd/Linux-Music-Controller-Widget/README.md

 Clone the directory somewhere in your machine.
 Make sure that you have ags installed and you have done `ags init`.

-Copy the app.tsx, style.css and scripts directory to you ~/.config/ags directory
+Copy the app.tsx, style.css and scripts directory to your ~/.config/ags directory

 Run using `ags run`